cghuisunshine/cghuisunshine.github.io/README.md

    Step 1: Share your temporary secret link

-        Open the link [ECDH-AES Crypto](https://cghuisunshine.github.io/ecdh.html), click shareSecretChannel and paste it in WeChat, SMS or Email to someone.
+        Open the link https://cghuisunshine.github.io/ecdh.html, click shareSecretChannel and paste it in WeChat, SMS or Email to someone.

    Step 2: Send secret message